 The Summer Exhibition is now in its 251th year, and Jock McFayden is in the curating seat.
 Highlights will include an animal-themed menagerie with works by artists Polly Morgan, Charles Avery and Mat Collishaw.
 Other artists in the Summer Exhibition include Tracey Emin, Wim Wenders and Jeremy Deller.
 The exhibition will spill out onto Bond Street with the annual display of arty flags.

 Most of the artwork is available to purchase and you can pick up some reasonably-priced gems.
 If you plan on buying, go as early as you can once the Summer Exhibition has opened,.
 The artwork does fly off the walls (not literally as it’s on until August, but most pieces sell quickly).
-The Summer Exhibition at The Royal Academy is on from 10 June to 12 August.
+The Summer Exhibition at The Royal Academy is on in June every year.

 Regent’s Park Open Air Theatre